 - 1. Redaction rules for redacting privacy strings would be provided, for replacing them with boolean flags describing their attributes and a combination of both. - 2.
-Hashing a hash value is generated from the original privacy string.
+Hashing a hash value is generated from the original privacy string and chain ID concatenated together.
+The chain ID is included to make the resulting hash comparable across the interactions in a single chain, while also making it unique to that set of interactions and unusable as a means of identifying the privacy string in other contexts.
 The hash function chosen would be used by all participants so that they produced the same outputs given the same inputs.
-The hashed result would be usable as a means of determining whether senders and receivers were providing the same string to the function and therefore working with the same signal, but they wouldn't be directly usable to look up the user's privacy signal string in other data sets.
-The number of bits output by the hash function could also be limited so its collision rate guaranteed brute force efforts would only indicate a probability of a match between a given privacy signal string and hash value.
+The hashed result would be usable as a means of determining whether Senders and Receivers were providing the same inputs to the function and therefore working with the same signal, but they wouldn't be directly usable to look up the user's privacy signal string in other data sets.
+If it was determined that additional privacy safeguards were required, the number of bits output by the hash function could also be limited enough so its collision rate guaranteed brute force efforts would only indicate a probability of a match between a given privacy signal string and hash value.